ansible/awx/INSTALL.md

 It is intended to be a guide only.
 The instructions and examples that follow enable you to build a working AWX server.
 However, this document makes no guarantees regarding the production worthiness of the resulting server.

+## Using the AWX branding assets

+The opensource branding assets for AWX are available in the [awx-logos repo](https://github.com/ansible/awx-logos).
+Before using them, please review the [trademark guidelines](https://github.com/ansible/awx-logos/blob/master/TRADEMARKS.md).

+To use the assets, clone the repo into the root of your local copy of the AWX project so that `awx-logos` is next to the `awx` directory, and set `awx_official=true` in the [inventory](./installer/inventory) file.
+When you run the image build process, the asset files will be automatically detected and installed.

 ## OpenShift